Telios-org/telios-sdk/README.md

 const res = await account.register(auth_payload);
 ```

-Example response:
+##### Example response:
-> **NOTE**: The `access_token` returned will be required for all protected routes and should be stored and encrypted locally.
+The `access_token` returned will be required for all protected routes and should be stored and encrypted locally.

 ```js
 {